VENGEAANCE/100hoursproject/README.md

 Make sure that you have set the OPENAI_API_KEY environment variable correctly.
 Make sure that you have an active internet connection.
 If you see an error message, try checking the browser's console for more information about the issue.
-# Conclusion
-We hope you enjoy using our app to generate images based on text prompts!
-If you have any questions or feedback, please don't hesitate to contact us.